openharmony/docs/en/device-dev/quick-start/quickstart-ide-3568-helloworld.md

 # Writing a Hello World Program

 The following exemplifies how to run the first program on the development board.
-The created program outputs the message "Hello World!" .
+This program displays the message "Hello World!".

 ## Prerequisites